Monday, June 10, 2024

 Fire.
 Each moment of a flame's death is simultaneous with the birth of the next moment of the fire in the continuing process of burning.
 Fire is a constant renewal involving extinction and rebirth.
 That is a good metaphor for life.
 Subsets of simultaneous processes continuously work together to produce the phenomenon.
 The fire as process rests on top of multitudes of supporting conditions right down through molecular action to the sub-atomic participants of neutrons, protons, electrons and below these the quarks, muons, leptons, neutrinos, the pi-mesons, the higgs boson.
 The complexity is astonishing and needs to be appreciated when a claim is put forth that something is known or even knowable, or, for that matter even there at all except as an essentially empty shell.
 Some say, particle physicists, for instance, that without the higgs boson nothing at all of the phenomenal world would have mass.
 Therefore it is called the God Particle.

 One breath, dieing, gives birth to the next.
 One instance of flame, dieing, gives birth to the next.
 For fire it happens so quickly that the separate parts are not discernible.
 Breathing, while following the same principle, is so much slower that the parts are easily discernible.
 Where does this principle take us?
 One star, dieing, gives birth to the next.
 One Universe, dieing, gives birth to the next.
 How about one God, dieing, gives birth to the next?
-Or put a bit differently, one Reality (dharma), dieing, gives birth to the next?
+Or put a bit differently, one Reality (Dharma), dieing, gives birth to the next?
 Becoming is, it seems, simultaneous birth and death.
 The way of the ever new follows this principle.
 For Buddhism this principle conflates into becoming, the elements of which do not really exist as discrete entities.
 The process has a stronger claim on the Real.
 Ancient Greek philosopher Parmenides, in opposition to Heraclitus, asserted something similar when stating reality is one, not many.
 The "many" therefore cannot be seized, held, owned, defined, bounded.
 In themselves they are not actual, real.
 They have no svabhava, self being, you see.
 Therefore phenomenal reality is illusory and the manifold being empty carries over to the ultimate reality which is itself likewise sunya, empty.
 Yet the manifested world has relative reality and finds its meaning and purpose in pointing to the substratum from which it, so to speak, borrows its reality as it ever and anon springs forth anew.
+Effulgence.

 In this emanation we find, or try to find, or confirm, or manifest, or realize, ourselves.
 We have potentialities unknown but we do know the urge to actuate these, to fulfill, to make alive, to realize.
-If there is a meaning, purpose to this can it be known or understood?
+If there is a meaning, purpose, to this can it be known or understood?
 Many have tried and failed.
 Many have tried and had partial success.
 The philosophies of the world must be appreciated in this light.
 Accordingly, a kind of evenmindedness is the most efficacious approach to life to be had.
 For those who fare the middle way, the way of the Madyamika this is known as non-clinging.

 Notable, to this writer at least, one does not find in Buddhism, Hinduism, Yoga the ideas of the ultimate reality conferring on the manifest, particularly sentient life forms, universality, or conversely, embodied beings conferring on the ultimate reality individuality, enabling thereby the substratum, whatever it is in itself, if it is anything at all in itself, the gift of self awareness.
 Not directly at least is this taught or appreciated in the East, or for that matter in the West, either.
 My mentor, G.V.
-Desani, did teach this saying that the person is the instrumentality of "God's" self knowing.
+Desani, did teach this, saying that the person is the instrumentality of "God's" self knowing.
 So, we are the means by which the ultimately real has self knowledge, enjoys, experiences itself.
 And, yes, by the methods of the East you can realize the ultimate but does that make you co-creator?
 Are we in partnership with the Divine Creative Spirit?
 Is eternality conferred on man in what would be a hypostatic union?
 Does, conversely, this relationship confer on the ultimate, individuality?
-I think it is implied but not specified in all the spiritual practices if one goes deep enough into the esoterica.
+I think it is implied but not necessarily specified in all the spiritual practices if one goes deep enough into the esoterica.
 For it seems to me that, clearly, in it's ultimate nature, any and all manifestation is essentially identical with the substratum.
 Therefore a fully self realized individual, Jesus, Buddha, "spark of the divine" is a wholly manifest instance of the ultimate reality.
 The Word incarnate.
 Put differently, the ultimate reality, whatever it might be in itself is totally, completely exhausted in the mundane, nothing at all being held back, reserved.
 So, and the Mahayana of Nagarjuna agree on this point when they express that the world of becoming, Samsara, is when seen from the right perspective, Nirvana.
 As Edward Conze puts it in his paper The Ontology of the Prajnaparamita "Nirvana and I are absolutely different.
 I cannot get it, and it cannot get me.
 I can never find it, because I am no longer there when it is found.
 It cannot find me, because I am not there to be found.
 But Nirvana, the everlasting, is there all the time.
 'Such-ness is everywhere the same, since all dharmas have already attained Nirvana.'"
 The ultimate reality is that all of conditioned nature, all of the mundane and/or manifest is illusory.
 There's no division at all in the ultimate reality.
 Clinging to anything at all introduces division.

 And by emptiness fullness is known, understood.
 So Samsara, the world of becoming, is not in itself Nirvana, the ultimate reality.Yet neither is it different from that.
 For to cling to either is to fall into error, what Nagarjuna would name eternalism.
 The philosophy of Prajnaparamita, the path of the perfection of wisdom, teaches that the tendency to cling, to "reduce the great to our own measure" is a most difficult error to root out.
 So, from the standpoint of the ultimate reality Samsara might be Nirvana, but only if one realizes it, in a sense, owns what is impossible to own.
 In other words, without the direct input of a Tathagata, one who goes the way of Buddhahood, it is not actualized, remains potential.
 So for Samsara to be Nirvana requires input, so to speak, of a sentient life form.
 One who has this attainment might be said worthy of having co-creator status.